KaranJayachandra/KaranJayachandra.github.io/docs/home/index.md

 My guiding principles in life are [Rationalism](https://en.wikipedia.org/wiki/Rationalism) and [Humanism](https://en.wikipedia.org/wiki/Humanism).

-> My passion for science is matched by the need to innovate for a better future.
+> I believe in striving to push the boundaries of science.
+But this is matched by the need to innovate for a better future.

 # The Gist

 I am a Tamilian born in Hyderabad and brought up in Kolar.
 I am naturally inquisitive, an unapologetic skeptic and have a thirst for knowledge.
 I am always looking for new avenues to learn and grow.
-I am currently on a well deserved vacation after completing by Master's Degree in Electrical Engineering from TU Delft.
+Currently, I am on a well deserved vacation after completing by Master's Degree in Electrical Engineering from TU Delft.
+After this break, I will be joining NXP as a Radar Signal Processing Engineer.

 # Leisure